 ii.
 “Thanksgiving cannot be sincere and hearty, unless a man bear impressed upon his mind, at the time, a quick sense of ‘benefits’ received.”
 (Horne)

 iii.
 “Praise is the response of awe for God, while reflecting on what the Lord has done for the people of God throughout the history of redemption, for creation at large, for the community, and for oneself.”
 (VanGemeren)

 Who forgives all your iniquities,

 Who crowns you with lovingkindness and tender mercies,

 So that your youth is renewed like the eagle’s.

 a.
-Who forgives all your iniquities: One of the great benefits mentioned in verse 3 is the forgiveness of all our sins.
+Who forgives all your iniquities: One of the great benefits mentioned in Psalm 103:3 is the forgiveness of all our sins.
 When the magnitude of our sin and the righteousness of God are understood, this forgiveness is a staggering reason for praising and honoring God.

 i.
 This begins a series of great benefits God brings to His believing people.
 “He selects a few of the choicest pearls from the casket of divine love, threads them on the string of memory, and hangs them about the neck of gratitude.”
 (Spurgeon)